ociu/sphinx-traceability-extension/doc/integration_test_report.rst

     In ISO26262 ASIL is defined as Automotive Safety Integrety Level.
 The level can be at A/B/C/D for increasing safety requirements.

-.. item-attribute:: aspice The level for A-SPICE
+.. item-attribute:: ASPICE The level for A-SPICE

     Similar to ASIL, ASPICE is an automitve safety standard.
 Levels are ASPICE 1/2/3.